ssfsx17/ffpnp/Jobs/JobDetails/TimeMage.md

 ### Time Magic T7

-- Demi (33 MP) - Attempt to cause an amount of non-elemental magical damage equal to 25% of the target's maximum HP.
+- Demi (33 MP) - Attempt to cut the target's current HP in half.
 Magic Defense is not applied.
+This is considered a gravity effect.
 - Diskaja (9 MP) (utility) - creates a floating disk that can be towed to carry house-sized loads at a vehicle pace for a day
 - Reflectga (50 MP) (single/multi) - Causes Reflect status (20).
 - Regenaga (60 MP) (single/multi) - Causes Regen-Plus status (6).